FAQ

 How long after the introduction of the Caribbean guilder can the Netherlands-Antillean guilder still be used for payments?

 Exchanges can be made at the commercial banks where you hold an account, for up to 12 months after the introduction of the Caribbean guilder.
 This means that March 31, 2026, will be the last day to exchange ANG at commercial banks.
 However, after these 12 months, your Netherlands-Antillean guilders can still be exchanged at the CBCS for up to 29 yearsuntil March 31, 2055.
+Please refer to the exchange procedure on this page for further instructions.

 The Caribbean guilder banknotes have a number of features that assist blind and partially sighted people to recognize different banknote denominations.
 The accessibility features that you can find on our banknotes include: